zeffii/BlenderConsolePrompt/README.md

 This is much cooler than you think.

 # BlenderConsolePrompt
 A small project to add features to blender's python console.
 We can use the console to execute commands, instead of key-combos.
 Sometimes we run out of sane key combos or find that they get complex.
-At the moment only one-shot commands are implemented, but future implementations will be modal/interactive.
+At the moment only one-shot commands are implemented, but future implementations will be modal/interactive and possibly a bpm (Blender package manager).

 these are the non modal, one shot commands